gracelf/Reddit-Clone/README.md

-# GroupWork ProjectReddit
+# Reddit Group Project

-@author Grace, Anna and Ratna
+@author Grace(Project Manager), Anna and Ratna

+An application similar to Reddit, which allow user to:
+1. Add a new posting.
+2. List existing posting from database.
+3. Search postings by keywords

+Experience this app live on Heroku: https://reddit-clone-java.herokuapp.com Login with pre-created account-- username:user/password:password

 Reference and notes: